okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 ### Endpoint call sequence

 The following sequence of calls begins when you enable provisioning for your SCIM 2.0 app with entitlements:
-1. `/ResourceTypes`: Gets available Entitlements, Roles, Users, and Extension Schema URNs
+1. `/ResourceTypes`: Gets available Entitlements, Roles, Users, and Extension Schema Uniform Resource Names (URNs)
 1. `/Schemas`: Gets available schemas that match the ResourceType extension URNs from previous call
     > The schemas for Entitlements, Roles, and User (both Core and Enterprise) are known by Okta, and aren't required from `/Schemas`.
     Only provide schema definitions for extensions unknown to Okta.
 1. Resource endpoints.
 These endpoints are dynamic; whatever is defined for the endpoint in the ResourceType is the endpoint that Okta calls.
 For each ResourceType with Okta's Role or Entitlement URN, Okta retrieves all values from the defined endpoints.
 For example, there might be a Profile ResourceType that has a corresponding `/Profiles` endpoint.
 Other common endpoints include `/Entitlements`, `/Roles`, and `/Licenses`.

-After the sequence of calls is complete, in Governance-enabled apps, you can view entitlements in the **Governance** tab.
+After the sequence of calls is complete, in Governance-enabled apps, you can view entitlements in the **Governance** tab of the app integration in the Admin Console.

 This combination of endpoints enables user schema discovery.
 Okta combines the gathered information from the endpoints to build a representation in Okta to faciliate the use of entitlements within the app.